Some of my favorite vegan pantry essentials that I keep stocked. These list includes shelf-stable ingredients, pantry staples and a few freezer items

 There are many days where I survive just on lentils or chick peas.
 One reason they are so important is because they are one of the best source of proteins for vegans.

-So, protein is now even more essential than before.
+The next time someone asks you how you get your protein on a vegan diet, show them your pantry filled with lentils!
 Red Lentils, split black gram (urad dal), black beans, navy beans, lima beans, pinto beans and so much more.

 Red lentils are great with Kale and curry flavors.
 French lentil is perfect for a lentil stew.

 Cooking with dry beans and chick peas can be time consuming.
 So, let’s keep a few cans of our favorite legumes on hand.
 They are great to pair with rice, pasta and soups.

 I like to roast the chick peas and eat them as a snack.
 I am going to stock up these roasted chick peas and munch on them while at my desk.